falcosecurity/falco-website/content/en/docs/rules/_index.md

 ## Macros

 As noted above, macros provide a way to define common sub-portions of rules in a reusable way.
-As a very simple example, if we had many rules for events happening in containers, we might to define a `in_container` macro:
+As a very simple example, if we had many rules for events happening in containers, we might to define an `in_container` macro:

 ```yaml
 - macro: in_container